rust-lang/rust/text/0000-ques-in-main.md

 ## Test functions and doctests
 [test-functions-and-doctests]: #test-functions-and-doctests

-The harness for `#[test]` functions is very simple; I think it would be enough to just give `#[test]` functions the same shim that we give to `main`.
-The programmer would be responsible for adjusting their `#[test]` functions' return types if they want to use `?`, but existing code would continue to work.
+The harness for `#[test]` functions will need to be changed, similarly to how the "start" lang item was changed.
+Tests which return anything whose `report()` method returns a nonzero value should be considered to have failed.

-Doctests require a little magic, because you normally don't write the function head for a doctest yourself, only its body.
-This magic belongs in rustdoc, not in rustc.
-When `maketest` sees that it needs to insert a function head for `main`, it should now write out
+Doctests require a little magic in rustdoc: when `maketest` sees that it needs to insert a function head for `main`, it should now write out

 ``` rust
 fn main () -> Result<(), ErrorT> {